-5 - Expect resistance to your efforts to protect.
+5 Expect resistance to your message.
 Getting firefighters and policemen to understand that respirators were there for their protection was a "big, big problem," said Burkhammer.
-"Yes, (respirators) were a pain in the butt and they caused a lot of heat in breathing, but they were going to prevent a lot of potential problems down the road."
+"Yes, (respirators) were continued on page 62 continued from page 60 a pain in the butt and they caused a lot of heat in breathing, but they were going to prevent a lot of potential problems down the road."